 There have been few TV shows that I have deemed 'worth watching' over the past decade because for the most part, I find most shows to be garbage.
 However, on occasion a show comes along that I can relate to on some level or that actually exercises my brain for a minute.
-Westworld, Shameless, and Mr. Robot come to mind in terms of 'compelling dramas' that I would recommend others watch.
+Westworld and Mr. Robot come to mind in terms of 'compelling dramas' that I would recommend others watch.
 Mr. Robot in particular has me completely captivated and after watching the premiere of Season Three last night, I was reminded of the fact that this show is not afraid to address some of societies most challenging issues head-on in an attempt to get us all thinking (or reacting?).

 With it's bold outlook on society, and it's 'rebel with a cause' main character Elliot Alderson, nothing seems to be too taboo to explore which I find refreshing amid our 'hyper-PC' culture where everyone is afraid to say anything controversial aloud.

 One episode of Mr. Robot from Season Two (Ep.
-3) really goes out on a limb on the topic of religion which got me thinking for days on end.
+3) really went out on a limb on the topic of religion which got me thinking for days on end.
 Elliot was attending a small group religious discussion where he was asked to share his opinion on God.
 After a round of opinions from the group, Elliot asks the audience...

 Is that what God does, he helps?